 The name of "Durmstrang Institute" appears to be paying homage to the "Sturm und Drang" (translation: Storm and Stress) movement in German literature.
 The movement, which flourished from around 1770 to 1785, was distinguished by its theme of youthful genius in rebellion against accepted standards, much like Harry and his feelings about the wizarding world's attitude toward the Dark Lord.

-Daniel Radcliffe arguably looks more like the book version of Harry Potter in this film as his hair in the film is the longest and messiest in the entire series.
-In the book series Harry Potter is said to have long and messy hair.
+Daniel Radcliffe, arguably, looks more like the book version of Harry Potter in this film, as his hair in the film is the longest and messiest in the entire franchise.
+In the book series, Harry Potter is said to have long and messy hair.

 In the first draft of the script, a subplot featuring the Weasley twins and Ludo Bagman, the head of the Ministry's sports department, was featured prominently.
 In fact, it was reported that Martin Landham was cast as Bagman.
 In the subsequent drafts, the subplot was dropped, and the character of Ludo Bagman makes no credited appearance in the movie.